Do people today want chilling and thrilling story-lines?

 Maybe it was because Nicholson looks crazier, and did that "HERE'S JHONNY!" when he stuck his face partially through the door after ripping a big hole in it...Thinking about this now, Wendy could have easily stabbed him in his face multiple times during his "HERE'S JHONNY!"
 Routine.
 Right in the eyes..

-So many factors killed The Erotic Thriller genre that ended in the late 90s, including such films having to compete against pornography in the early 2000s and the feminist activist movements blaming heterosexual white men for objectifying women and making them "sex victims" in these movies.
-It got to the point where people weren't even allowed to use their imaginations anymore without being slandered or accused of doing something wrong....
+So many factors killed The Erotic Thriller genre that ended in the late 90s, including such films having to compete against pornography in the early 2000s and the feminist activist movements blaming heterosexual white men for objectifying women and making them "sex victims" in these movies despite the fact women directors today do the same exact shit.
+It got to the point where people weren't even allowed to use their imaginations anymore without being slandered or accused of doing something wrong to someone....All the PC nonsense ruined everything.

-After 1999 Erotic Thrillers like Basic Instinct were officially dead up until the mid 2000s when films like the movie Thursday tried to bring it back when it depicted a scene involving a woman sexually assaulting a man she attempted to seduce but then strapped him into a chair at gun point, cucking his wife...Well not exactly she placed the photo of his wife up right to make it look as if she was watching her husband being assaulted by a vicious woman.
+After 1999 Erotic Thrillers like Basic Instinct were officially dead up until the mid 2000s when films like the movie Thursday tried to bring it back when it depicted a scene involving a woman sexually assaulting a man she attempted to seduce but then strapped him into a chair at gun point, cucking his wife...Well not exactly she placed the photo of his wife up right to make it look as if she was watching her husband being assaulted by a vicious woman up until someone sneaks up from behind her and shoots her in the back spraying her blood all over the place.

 Art by Hioran